Better luck next year, Bristol: Brighton soar back into the second tier

 Brighton & Hove Albion were heading for the Championship while Bristol City were left to reflect on losing a playoff final they thought was won before a ball had been kicked.
 Better luck next year, Bristol.

 Sunday 30th May was one of the great days in Albion history.
-Brighton rarely do cup finals and big occasions, as our appalling record in the playoffs shows.
+Brighton rarely do cup finals and big occasions, as an appalling record in the playoffs shows.

-Five times the Albion have entered the end-of-season lottery, and four times we’ve had our hearts broken.
+Five times the Albion have entered the end-of-season lottery, and four times it has ended in heartbreak.
 McGhee’s men and their success in 2004 remains the only occasion the Albion have won promotion through the system.

 Which means that when days like a playoff final come, you have to savour them.
 Over 27,000 Brighton supporters did, nearly four times the number who could watch the Albion play home games at Withdean at the time.

-Some were watching their first match since the Goldstone closed its doors seven years earlier.
+Others last watched when Brighton were still at the Goldstone Ground.
 They had lapsed with the prospect of a 150 mile round trip to ‘home’ games at Gillingham, discovering better things to do with their weekends than spend them at Withdean.

 Dick Knight understood the potential of a one-off game of such magnitude in terms of connecting with the wider Sussex footballing public once again.

-Cardiff wasn’t just a playoff final for Brighton – it was an opportunity to turn people into Seagulls supporters after a decade in which becoming an Albion fan was about as appealing as eating a bat in Wuhan.
+Cardiff wasn’t just a playoff final for Brighton – it was an opportunity to turn people into Seagulls supporters after a decade in which becoming an Albion fan was about as appealing as jumping on a bicycle without the seat on.

 Which is perhaps why the whole day felt so special.
-Before the Bristol City playoff final, Brighton hadn’t had more than 7,000 supporters cheering them on at a game since 1997.
+Before the Bristol City playoff final, Brighton had not been cheered on by more than 7,000 supporters at a game since 1997.

 You had to go back to 1992 to find an Albion crowd numbering 15,000 or more.
 Over 20,000 Albion fans last watched a game in 1988.

-Half of the magic of the playoff final was the day itself.
+Half of the magic of the 2003-04 playoff final was the day itself.
 The fantastic welcome in Cardiff, the extraordinary scenes of seeing quadruple the amount of people supporting Brighton as was commonplace.
-It probably wouldn’t seem as special now when the Amex is filled to the brim every week, but back then it was mesmerising.
+It may not seem as special now the Amex is filled every week, but back then it was mesmerising.

 McGhee predicted as much before the game.
 “When the teams come out and the noise erupts then, for the people of Brighton who have not had that experience at a decent stadium, it will be really something new for them.
 It’s going to be a magnificent day and when they walk into that stadium, it will just take their breath away.”